zest-world/interview/README.md

 ## The interview challenges

-As part of the hiring process, we use a take home exercise that's fun, interesting, and provides our team with better insight.
-Most development work requires solving semi-specific in semi-constrained timeframe with external resources, we want to mimic the expectations we follow ourselves by providing candidates with semi-broad scope and some requirements but the autonomy to uniquely craft their own solution and deliver it.
+As part of the hiring process, we use a take home exercise that's fun, interesting, and provides our team with better insights about candidates.
+Most real-world development work requires solving semi-specific problems in semi-constrained timeframes with access to external resources.
+We want our assignment to reflect the same scenarios & use the same expectations that we follow ourselves.
+We hope that by providing simple requirements with semi-openended scope allows individuals the autonomy to uniquely craft their own solution while still delivering on the overall goal.

 What we look for in the output: